Managing Engines in the RAI Console

 Engines Overview

 Engines are associated with your RAI account.
-When you log into the RAI Console, all the engines previously created in your account are available for you to select.
+When you log into the RAI Console, all available engines in your RAI account are listed for you to select.
 You can reassign engines to databases as needed.
-You can also assign multiple databases to the same engine, and also assign the same database to multiple engines.
+You can also assign multiple databases to the same engine, and assign the same database to multiple engines.
 Multiple account users can use one engine.

 The diagram above depicts a RAI account with two databases and two engines.
 Database-1 can be connected to MyEngine-XS, MyEngine-L, or both.
 Database-2 can also be connected to MyEngine-XS, MyEngine-L, or both.
 Note, again, that databases and engines are separate entities.